abdelrahman1421/GCP-Python-Counter-App-Deployment/README.md

-# GCP_FInal_Project
+# Project Description

-The project is to Deploy a simple python application on GKE cluster, The image used in deployment is builed and pushed to GCR and GKE use it to pull images.
+The project is to Deploy a simple Python application on the GKE cluster, The image used in deployment is built and pushed to GCR and GKE use it to pull images.
 # Projetc Overview And Architecture
 ![GCP horizontal framework](https://user-images.githubusercontent.com/73159522/202285588-7aefb042-b6ae-4661-8ef0-6b25666c7880.jpeg)